Claude Code - When to use task tool vs subagents

 - Main thread coordinates git operations

 Stop optimizing for elegance.
 Optimize for getting work done.
-Here’s a dead-simple decision process:

 Question 1: Will I run this exact operation again?

-- Yes → Create a subagent
+- Yes.
+Create a subagent.

-- No → Continue to Question 2
+- No. Continue to Question 2.

-- No → Stay in main thread
+- No. Stay in the main thread.

 Question 3: Must operations share context?

-- Yes → Stay in main thread
+- Yes.
+Stay in the main thread.

-- No → Use Tasks if parallel, subagent if specialized
+- No. Use Tasks if parallel, subagent if specialized.

-That’s it.
 Three questions.
-Takes 5 seconds.
+Five seconds.

 About the Author

-Amit Kothari is an experienced consultant, advisor, and educator specializing in AI and operations.
+Amit Kothari is an experienced consultant, advisor, coach, and educator specializing in AI and operations for executives and their companies.
 With 25+ years of experience and as the founder of Tallyfy (raised $3.6m), he helps mid-size companies identify, plan, and implement practical AI solutions that actually work.
 Originally British and now based in St. Louis, MO, Amit combines deep technical expertise with real-world business understanding.

 Disclaimer: The content in this article represents personal opinions based on extensive research and practical experience.
 While every effort has been made to ensure accuracy through data analysis and source verification, this should not be considered professional advice.
 Always consult with qualified professionals for decisions specific to your situation.